Vic-L/multi-wordpress/README.md

 * tags `Name` are `multi_wordpress` by default
 * makefile using -target flag to destroy all resources except the ebs_volume that needs to persist, refer [this issue](https://github.com/terraform-providers/terraform-provider-aws/)issues/2416)
 * `depends_on` module not working for `module`.
 So there may be race condition when creating the s3 secrets bucket and its logging bucket if they do not already exist.
+* s3 secrets folder to store all ssh keys (https://stackoverflow.com/a/52868251/2667545) to git pull

 ### Misc
-s3 secrets folder to store all my keys (https://stackoverflow.com/a/52868251/2667545) and make it standalone tf and a module? setup docker stack on EC2